Follow our free downloadable birdwalks and you’ll be well placed to discover the birds of the North Pennines.

 - Set off on this glorious 3 mile, circular route, and you’ll be greeted by stunning views across the Nent Valley and the chance to experience a mix of typical North Pennines upland habitats – hay meadows, pasture and allotment, heather moorland, blanket bog and upland streams.

-- Enjoy this 5 mile circular walk in the stunning South Tyne Valley.
+- Explore the stunning South Tyne Valley.
 This route travels along the banks of this tumbling upland river and you’re likely to see common sandpiper, oystercatchers and grey wagtail, as well as lots of waders in the spring and summer.

 - This 4.3 mile circular route circumnavigates Dufton Pike on the Eastern Fellside.
 It’s great habitat for buzzards and you may also see the more elusive ring ouzel, singing from one of the gnarled hawthorns that dot the hillside.